w3c/wai-curricula/content/content-author/clear-content.md

 * provide text alternatives that clearly communicate the purpose and content of images and other graphics
 * write clear and meaningful:
   * titles to describe the purpose of the page
-  * link text to communicate the link purpose
+  * link text to communicates the link purpose
 * identify related requirements for designers and developers to ensure:
   * appropriate contrast ratio for content
   * easy to read and easy to understand font types and sizes